Abd-007/Switch-Emulators-Guide/Ryujinx.md

 **Games not appearing in your game list**
 - You placed the game in a folder *inside* your game folder.
 Place *just* the game file.
 - You placed a game update instead of the game inside the game folder.
 Check this by looking at the file name.
 You will see either [v0] or [v357534]. [v0] is *always* the game.
 If the number is different, it's an update.
+- Your game may be in a rar/zip/7z arcive.
+Be sure that the game is extracted and has an xci or nsp extension.
 - The game is corrupt.
+This usually means it must be redownloaded.